ravialli/multi-cluster-observability-lab/README.md

 ## Documentation

-See [Stage 1 and Stage 2](docs/stage-1-2.md) for setup details, architecture, commands, and validation steps.
+See [Infra and Service](docs/infra-and-service.md) for setup details, architecture, commands, and validation steps.

 ## Planned Stack